theo-armour/pages/0-categories.md

 > Categories (along with other features like cross-references, lists, and infoboxes) help you to find information, even if you don't know what exists or what it's called.
 The following list of categories of Wikipedia's coverage parallels our other lists by topic.

+## Short list

+Note alphabetical order

+* General reference
+* Culture and the arts
+* Geography and places
+* Health and fitness
+* History and events
+* Human activities
+* Mathematics and logic
+* Natural and physical sciences
+* People and self
+* Philosophy and thinking
+* Religion and belief systems
+* Society and social sciences
+* Technology and applied sciences

+* 01-general-reference
+* 02-culture-and-the-arts
+* 03-geography and places
+* 04-health and fitness
+* 05-history and events
+* 06-human activities
+* 07-mathematics and logic
+* 08-natural and physical sciences
+* 09-people and self
+* 10-philosophy and thinking
+* 11-religion and belief systems
+* 12-society and social sciences
+* 13-technology and applied sciences
+* 14-theo

 ## regular expression to add a new line before any uppercase letters

 Find ([A-Z])